 Although this is open air, when it is hot the vessel has an awning that can be rolled out to provide much needed shade in the hot afternoon.

-GET ABOARD
+GET ABOARD GALILEO

 See this trip’s full itinerary, rates & dates.

-My Review of Galileo’s Cabins
+Review of Galileo’s Cabins

 All the cabins on the Galileo have portholes that can be opened.
 This was nice as it allowed some airflow into the cabins when at port.
 The cabins themselves were just big enough for two people, and there were two cabins that could accommodate a triple on the upper deck.

 In general, the cabins are comfortable with storage under the bed for smaller bags and a closet.
 The bathrooms were a bit tight, but there was plenty of space to keep our toiletries.
 The showers had plenty of water pressure and were fine for the shorter person.
-Someone much taller might have to hunch down a bit.
+Someone taller would have to hunch down a bit.

-All in all, the cabins did the trick to keep us comfortable for our 7-day journey.
+All in all, the cabins did the trick to keep us comfortable for our 8-day journey.
 Honestly, I spent very little time in our cabin as we were kept busy throughout the week exploring the islands, lounging on the deck or swimming in the warm Aegean Sea.

 Tips for Choosing Your Cabin

-Most all the cabins (although they vary slightly in size) seemed similar.
-One comment noted by guests in the Upper Deck Category A cabins was that they felt slightly darker than the lower cabins.
 I personally appreciated being located on the lower deck as I felt it was less rocky when we would transit in rougher seas.
 If you are prone to motion sickness, the lower cabins are going to be the better bet to help in reducing feelings of motion.

 Cabins on the Upper Deck though are slightly larger and open to the exterior of the ship.
 While this does mean other passengers will walk back and forth right past your room, this puts you right in the action with a 360-degree observation deck around the ship and easy access to the outdoor lounge on the stern.
 Cabins on the Upper Deck are also quieter than Lower Deck cabins because they are farther away from the engines and generators.

-If you are expecting ultra luxury, the Galileo is not for you.
+If you are expecting luxury, the Galileo is not for you.
 But if you are looking to explore Greece in a nostalgic and romantic way, the Galileo checks all the boxes.

 CONNECT WITH AN EXPERT